DanielvdSpoel/git-tutorial/README.md

 A new window will open with a bunch of commands, the only important one is the `git remote add` command.
 This command tells git to add a new remote to push code to.
 You can copy this command and execute it in your open terminal

 After that, the only thing left is to actually push the code to github, you can do this using the `git push origin master` command.
+This command will ask you for a username and password.
+You can use your github username but you must use the token you created earlier as the password

 Refresh your github window.
 If this now contains your file.
 Congratulations!
 You just created your first github repository!